IguVerse IGU (IGU) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 IguVerse IGU Historical Price

-According to the latest data gathered on IguVerse IGU live price page, the current price of IguVerse IGU is 0USD.
-The circulating supply of IguVerse IGU(IGU) is 291.52M IGU , giving it a market capitalization of $221.26K.
+According to the latest data gathered on IguVerse IGU live price page, the current price of IguVerse IGU is 0.00076776USD.
+The circulating supply of IguVerse IGU(IGU) is 291.52M IGU , giving it a market capitalization of $223.82K.

 The IguVerse IGU Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of IGU based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.